-- Check the Library System to determine if we own the material you need.
-If the item is checked out, place a request for the item.
-Books with a status of “missing” or “on search” may be ordered through ILL.
+- Check our library system to determine if we own the material you need.
+Items that are checked out or have a status of “missing” or “on search” may be ordered through ILL.

 - If the library has electronic access to a journal article you seek, you will be notified by our ILL staff.
-Always check our Journal Finder first to determine if we own the title you need.
+Check our Journal Search first to determine if we own the title you need.

 - Law students, staff, and faculty contact the Law Library’s ILL unit.

-ILL is free for current Washington & Lee faculty, staff, and students.
+- ILL is free for current W&L faculty, staff, and students.
 Fines may be charged for overdue materials.
 The service may be available to non-W&L patrons.
-Restrictions apply, contact Elizabeth Teaff 540.458.8645 for more information.
+Restrictions apply, contact Elizabeth Teaff for more information.

 Delivery & Turnaround Time

 It may take 2-7 business days for articles, and 5-10 business days for books to arrive.
 Our average turn-around time is 5 business days.
 Please keep this time-frame in mind when ordering your material.
-You will be notified via email that your ILL books are available at Leyburn Library’s Information Desk.
+You will be notified via email that your ILL books are available at Leyburn Library.
 Most articles are delivered electronically.

 Books, videos, CDs, and microforms have a due date written on them.
 Please honor the due date.
 Fines may be charged for late returns.
 Do not remove the book strap on your item(s).
-Return ILL items to the Information Desk at Leyburn Library.
-Photocopied articles may be kept.
+Return ILL items to the Leyburn Information Desk.
+Photocopied and scanned articles articles may be kept.

 The email notification you receive when your article has arrived will explain how to view it.
 Adobe Reader is required.
 If needed;